tinic/constixel/README.md

 - Various other simple image manipulation operations.

 > [!NOTE]
 > This library is not designed for high fidelity graphics generation and should be more thought of a utility library for software development purposes.
+Despite that, on HiDPI screens like on Macs the results generally look fairly good.

 ## Applications